 Women in Sailing

-From Friday 21 May to 30th May the Nottingham Sailing Club will be joining in with the RYA and World Sailing’s ‘Steering the course’ campaign by posting and sharing content celebrating women in sailing across our social media channels.
+During May the Nottingham Sailing Club will be joining in with the RYA and World Sailing’s ‘Steering the course’ campaign by posting and sharing content celebrating women in sailing across our social media channels.
 The campaign aims to introduce women and girls across the globe to the sport of sailing, whilst also providing inspiration and raising awareness about roles such as coaching and officiating for those already within the sport.
 See here for more about Women’s Sailing Festival.
 Also check out our Facebook pages:

 With women sailors in mind NSC has instituted a league table of results featuring Women sailors – see it here